sodadata/docs/soda/data-privacy.md

 From Soda Cloud, you can also [connect to a data source]({% link soda-cloud/add-datasets.md %}).
 Soda Cloud stores your login credentials securely in our database; passwords are encrypyed and can only be read by the components of Soda SQL that connect to perform scans of your data.

+## Single sign-on with Soda Cloud

+Organizations that use a SAML 2.0 single sign-on (SSO) identity provider can add Soda Cloud as a service provider.
+Once added, employees of the organization can gain authorized and authenticated access to the organization's Soda Cloud account by successfully logging in to their SSO.
+See [Single sign-on with Soda Cloud]({% link soda-cloud/sso.md %}) for details.

 ## Sending data to Soda Cloud

 Soda SQL uses a secure API to connect to Soda Cloud.
 When it completes a scan, it pushes the scan results to your Soda Cloud account where you can log in and examine the details in the web application.